datacarpentry/semester-biology/exercises/Aggregation-count-SQL.md

 language: SQL
 ---

-Write a query that returns the number of individuals of all species combined (`total_abundance`) in each year, sorted chronologically.
+Write a query that returns the number of individuals of all known species combined (`total_abundance`) in each year, sorted chronologically.
 Include the year in the output.
 Save it as `total_abundance_by_year`.